microsoft/vscode-docs/docs/runtimes/nodejs.md

 >**Tip:** Typings has a number of options for configuring where and how definition files are downloaded, from the terminal run `typings --help` for more information.

-Start Visual Studio Code, open `app.js` and notice that if you over the Node.js global objext `__dirname`, VS Code does not know the type and you see `any`.
+Start Visual Studio Code, open `app.js` and notice that if you hover over the Node.js global object `__dirname`, VS Code does not know the type and displays `any`.

 Now, pull down the Node and Express definitions.